in2code-de/lux/Documentation/Technical/CommandController/Index.md

 of all leads.
 Normally used if the calculation changes or if you are using the variable *lastVisitDaysAgo* in Extension Manager configuration of the extension Lux.
 In the last case it's recommended to run the calculation once per night.

+#### LuxUpdateCommandController

+`\In2code\Lux\Command\LuxServiceCommandController::removeUnknownVisitorsByAgeCommand()` This command will help you to not lose your collected data when updating from an older lux major version to 3.x.
+The used service is the same as you can start in the extension manager by clicking the update button.
+We would recommend to use the CLI for this update and not the extension manager button because of runtime limitations in the apache.